COGS108/Overview/COGS108-Syllabus.md

 1. If you have people in the class you know you want to work with, chat with one another and if you're all on board, form a group.
 2. There will be time to find groups in discussion section during week 1 & 2.
 3. If you don't know people in the class or don't have people you want to work with, no problem.
-Seek them out on Piazza!
+Seek them out on Ed!

 You will submit who your group is via Google Form by the Sunday after week 2 (see Course Schedule).
 One form will be submitted per group.

-If you do not signup for a group you will be randomly assigned a group.
-However you generally don't want that, you'll have more fun if you get on board with people who want to work on the same thing as you.
+If you do not sign up for a group, you will be randomly assigned a group.
+However you generally don't want that.
+You'll have more fun if you get on board with people who want to work on the same thing as you.
 Also in my experience the randomly assigned groups have more trouble than the ones students put together on their own.

-### Getting STarted
+### Getting Started

 Probably the most important way to start a team off on the right foot is to discuss expectations of how you will work together.
 How will you divide up the work?
 How often and where will you meet?
 How will you communicate with each other?
 What's the maximum amount of time it should take for someone to respond to a message?
 How will you double check that things that need to happen did happen?
 If there is a problem meeting a deadline how should the person responsible let others know, and then how should the rest of the team react?
 There are many possible answers to these questions, and there are many more questions about expectations that you might want to ask yourselves.
 Your team should decide what's right for you, _and then write down these expectations in a place that the team will often see it_.
 This will help things go more smoothly.